For visitors travelling with limited mobility, go to the SignPost website for current up to date information

 Guernsey has ‘low-floor’ buses, which are designed to carry disabled passengers and have kneeling suspension.
 Buses are fully accessible for the vast majority of wheelchair users (although it should be noted that one which is more than 75cm wide, or a wheelchair and occupant with a combined weight of more than 300 kilograms, cannot be carried).
 For more information, go to the Buses.gg website

 The RADAR National Key Scheme exists in Guernsey and visitors are advised to bring their own.
-Alternatively, they are available from the Guernsey Information Centre.
+If you need to acquire a key they are available from the Guernsey Information Centre Tel 01481 223552, the Information Desk at Guernsey airport Tel 01481 236267 or Health Connections Tel 01481 227470.

 Health Care Equipment Centre